ggxchain/documentation/src/README (1).md

 ## Consensus

 Consensus is the process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
-GGX uses hybrid consensus - [AURA](broken-reference) for block production and [GRANDPA](broken-reference) as a finality gadget.
+GGX uses hybrid consensus - AURA for block production and GRANDPA as a finality gadget.

 ## Controller Account

-In Golden Gate, a controller account is a type of account that is used to control the staking and nomination activities of a [stash account](broken-reference).
+In Golden Gate, a controller account is a type of account that is used to control the staking and nomination activities of a stash account.
 A stash account is a primary account that holds a user's GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.

-## Dapps
+## DApps

 DApps (decentralized applications) are applications that run on a decentralized network, such as a blockchain.
 They are generally designed to be open-source, transparent, and resistant to censorship, making them a promising development in the field of blockchain technology.